LeopoldM/LeopoldM.github.io/_pages/about.md

 I am currently an economics Ph.D. student at the University of Paris Dauphine - PSL in Paris, planning to graduate in 2023.

-My research interests include Microeconomic Theory applied to the electricity sector, with a deep interest lying both in Market Design and Industrial Organisation, with a broad view on Mechanism Design, Decision Theory, Political Economy, and Regulatory economics.
+My research interests include Microeconomic Theory applied to the electricity sector, with a deep interest lying at the crossroad between Market Design and Industrial Organisation, with a broad view on Mechanism Design, Decision Theory, Political Economy, and Regulatory economics.

 ------

-I mainly work on
+I mainly work on :

 - Investment Decisions and how their relationship with subsequent markets.
 - The design of Capacity Markets where producers can sell their investment availability in advance in return for additional remuneration.